b-hulme/gluid/ReadMe.md

 // value should be 10000000000
 ```

-In both of these cases, if the namespace you provide doesn't match the one that the Gluid was created with or the Guid is just s regular Guid, the methods will return a Null.
+In both of these cases, if the namespace you provide doesn't match the one that the Gluid was created with or the Guid is just s regular Guid, the methods will return a `Null`.
-You can call these methods without a namepsace if you wish.
-This will return the internal value regardless of namespace, however you'll still get a Null if the Guid is just a Guid.

 ## Checking the Guid is a Gluid

 ```
 var guid = Gluid.NewGuid("Some namespace", 1);

-var isAGluid = guid.IsLinked();
+var isGluid = guid.IsGluid();
 ```

 Or if you want to check the Guid is a Gluid for a specific namespace: